openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 ?
 Do you want me to install Pipelines-as-Code v0.19.2?
 (Y/n)
 ```

-As soon as you get started, it will try to detect if you have Pipelines-as-Code installed.
-If it isn't installed, you will be asked if you want to install it.
+As soon as you get started, `tkn pac bootstrap` tries to detect if you have
+Pipelines-as-Code installed.
+If it isn't installed, you will be asked if you
+want to install it.

 You can go ahead and press `Y` to install it.

 ### Webhook Forwarder

-The second question asks if you want to install the tool called [gosmee](https://github.com/chmouel/gosmee).
-This will only be asked if you are not running on OpenShift.
-This is not required, but since we need a way to have GitHub reach the Pipelines-as-Code controller from the internet, it's the easiest way to do it.
+The second question asks if you want to install the tool called
+[gosmee](https://github.com/chmouel/gosmee).
+This will only be asked if you are
+not running on OpenShift.

+This is not required, but considering the need to have GitHub reach our
+Pipelines-as-Code controller from the internet, using `gosmee` is the most
+straightforward way to do it.

 ```console
 Pipelines-as-Code does not install an Ingress object to allow the controller to be accessed from the internet.